Integrate passkeys into your Flutter apps with our open-source passkeys package

 Note:

-• You cannot run the example on physical iOS devices but only on a simulator (for Android, physical devices + emulators work).
+• You cannot run the example on physical iOS devices but only on a simulator (for Android, physical devices and emulators work).

 7.2 Use passkeys for your app with an existing relying party server

 If you already have a relying party server, you just need to tell this package how to interact with it.
-This is done by implementing the relying_party_server (2.3) interface.
-Use that implementation to initialize the PasskeyAuth object.
+This is done by implementing a Relying party server adapter (2.2).
+The code below shows a sample implementation of the adapter for corbado_auth that you can use as a reference:

 7.3 Use passkeys for your app but you don't want to build your own relying party server

 Corbado lets you set up a relying party server.
-This package also comes with a ready to use implementation for the RelyingPartyServer interface that connects to your relying party server.
 To save time and effort, you can use Corbado as a relying party server.
 Find an example how to do this including a step-by-step guide here.

 7.4 Build an app that supports more advanced use cases with passkeys